 3. Protraction/Retraction, Flexion/Extension

 How: Sit/stand tall.
-Clasp your hands together and reach them in front of you, rounding your shoulders and back (push your hands forward and draw your ribs back in the opposite direction), try and keep your shoulders away form your ears.
+Clasp your hands together and reach them in front of you, rounding your shoulders and back (push your hands forward and draw your ribs back in the opposite direction), try and keep your shoulders away from your ears.
 Hold 30secs.
 Repeat in the opposite direction, reaching behind you and opening through your chest, hold 30 secs.

 3. Mermaid plus Upper Trap Stretch

 How: Sit tall.
 Lift up and lean over to the side into a lateral stretch with the top arm reaching over your head.
 Keep both sit bones grounded and relax your shoulders away from your ears.
 Return to the centre and repeat to another side.

 On the second round, stay over to the side, keep your head down and reach your fingertips away from your head, palm towards the floor.
 Keep the hand reaching away until your fingertips are reaching toward the floor to find your upper trap stretch (keeping your head heavy)tr76hq1á 1.
 Then come back to the centre and repeat for the other side.

 How: From standing, step one foot approx 30cms in front of the other, feet pointing forwards.
 Tuck your pelvis under (pubic bone to belly button) and press your back hip forwards slightly.
 Squeeze your back glute firmly.
 Hold for 30 secs.
 Repeat on the other side.

 You can repeat this process every hour that you’re sitting.
 I hope that it brings you some relief!

 If you’ve got a friend, co-worker or loved one who sits for long periods, share this article with them!
 It might be that little bit of relief they’re looking for 🙂